ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 #### 2.1.14 DBeaver Package

-Provide a package for DBeaver on Windows.
+Altibase 7.3 provides a package for DBeaver on Windows.

 </br>